Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \subsection{\casp{} Static Typing}

 This section describes the \casp type system.

-\mypara{Environments} The type system uses two environments: $\genv$ maps type alias names to the types they represent, and $\tenv$ maps variables to the types assigned to them.
-Recall from the syntax that only base types may have alias names, so alias names can be treated as base types.
+\mypara{Environments} The type system uses two environments: $\genv$ maps type alias names to their expansions, and $\tenv$ maps variable names to types.
+Recall from the syntax that type alias names may only expand to base types; thus type alias names can be treated as base types.

-\mypara{Well-Formedness} Since types include alias names, we need to check that a proposed alias name is actually a type name.
-At the same time we insist that the widths of bitvectors be greater than zero.
+\mypara{Well-Formedness} Since types syntactically include type alias names, we need to check the validity of those names.
+We also insist that the widths of bitvectors be greater than zero.
 The judgment for this has the form $\wfenv \twfholds \atyp$, shown in \autoref{fig:tr_casp_type_wf}.
 There is an intended invariant that only well-formed types may be entered into the variable typing environment $\tenv$, so that types taken out of it do not need to be checked for well-formedness again.

-In a typing environment comprised of $\genv$ mapping user-defined type names (type aliases) to types and $\tenv$ mapping program binders (variables) to types, we say that a type is well formed when all type names are well-formed and all indices are of type $\ttint$ and nonzero.
+In a typing environment comprised of $\genv$ mapping user-defined type names (type aliases) to types and $\tenv$ mapping variables to types, we say that a type is well formed when all type names exist and refer to well-formed types, and all indices are of type $\ttint$ and positive.

 \mypara{Expressions} Expressions produce values that have types.
 Because types appear explicitly in some expressions (e.g., \texttt{let}), we need both environments, so the form of an expression typing judgment is $\typenv\tholds\hastyp{\tte}{\atyp}$, shown in \autoref{fig:tr_casp_type_expr}.
 This means that we conclude \tte has type \atyp.
 Note that the \strof{} form is restricted to registers; it is specifically for extracting the assembly text form of a register.
 We have not written out a separate rule for each unary and binary operator.
 The types of operators are as shown in \autoref{fig:tr_caps_ops}.
 Note that the bitvector operators are polymorphic in bit size.